Table of Contents

 Scalene muscles produce a number of patterns that can be experienced separately.
-These strategies are great for relief from that tingling in your index finger and thumb with pain in the upper back, along the shoulder blade.
-Also, this can be helpful for the pattern in front of the shoulder that people get when relined.
-Further down in this post, there is a link to the more extensive change needed in correcting forward head posture.
+These self-care strategies are great for relief from that pain and tingling in your hand along the index finger and thumb.
+Often, this includes pain in the upper back, along the shoulder blade described in this post.
+Additionally, it can leave you with swollen hands in the morning, as described in this other post.
+Further down in this post is a link to the more extensive change needed in correcting forward head posture.

 Activities To Avoid or Change: